roshal-moraes/spring-app-with-security/README.md

 Dependencies downloaded using Maven.
 Full java configuration used.

-Implemented using concepts learnd from the Udemy course: https://tcsglobal.udemy.com/course/spring-hibernate-tutorial/
+Implemented using concepts and codes learnt from the Udemy course: https://tcsglobal.udemy.com/course/spring-hibernate-tutorial/